A World Under Siege, What or Who is Teaching Our Kids and What?

 In a world gone rogue, family values crumbling and our public schools refusing to teach ethical character, but rather, re-

-engineering their thought in order to assimilate them into conformity, children are to often left to decide right from wrong by the
+engineering their thought in order to assimilate them into corporate conformity, children are to often left to decide right from

 It is good to give your child a strong foundation before they step out into the world, however, there are major drawbacks to our